Blog

 1. Jessica Hernandez

-Jessica Hernandez is a UX researcher based in San Francisco, CA. If you’re looking for an excellent example of a portfolio that gives a good first impression, this is one you should definitely check out.
+Jessica Hernandez is a UX researcher based in San Francisco, CA. If you’re looking for an example of a portfolio that gives an excellent first impression, this is it.

-Equipped with an about page, mission statement, digital resume, projects page, and contact information, this portfolio is a great example of a multi-page portfolio website done right.
+Equipped with a digital resume, a projects page, contact information, and an About page, this website is an excellent example of a multi-page portfolio website done right.

 2. Christina Kosik